skienzmatishun/rippreport/content/p/not-guilty-innocent/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Live news broadcast featuring a female anchor and a screen showing Shelby Myers in an orange shirt, with lower third text reading continuing coverage
+summary: Corrupt municipal judges and police chiefs attempted to railroad an innocent lawyer through a sham trial after he uncovered political cover-ups.
+Shocking audio files and leaked emails expose how officials fabricated violent threats and tried to lock the investigator in a mental facility.
+Learn how hypocritical authorities spouted anti-intimidation slogans while using state power to crush a whistleblower.
 ---
 On September 3 2025 Harry Still, a practicing attorney, was arrested on a misdemeanor charge in Bay Minette.
 A charge that usually requires the arresting officer to witness, which did not happen.
 The incident was a skirmish between two men who have known each other since childhood.
 Matt Franklin, a Bay Minette city councilman, was the other individual.
 This minor incident escalated when the Bay Minette Police decided to file a motion in circuit court to have Still committed to a mental institution.
 Circuit Court Judge Scott Tayor dismissed the motion.